 From time to time the Company is required to advance amounts to service providers prior to their commencing exploration work on the mineral interest.
 The advance is applied to the invoiced services, generally through the final invoice.
 As these advances pertain to costs that form part of the long-term exploration and evaluation assets, they are classified as long-term.
-At September 30, 2019, the Company held \$10,000 in respect of the Gibson Prospect and \$27,569 in respect of the Gold Range Project in exploration and evaluation asset advances and deposits (September 30, 2018 - \$10,000).
+At September 30, 2020, the Company held \$10,000 in respect of the Gibson Prospect and \$27,874 in respect of the Gold Range Project in exploration and evaluation asset advances and deposits (September 30, 2019 - \$10,000 and 27,569 respectively).